 According to the terms of reference of the Executive Committee, the Executive Committee shall be composed of executive directors and all executive vice presidents of the Bank.
-The Executive Committee held twenty meetings in 2021.
+The Executive Committee held twenty-two meetings in 2022.

-UNAUDITED SUPPLEMENTARY FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2021

-(Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+UNAUDITED SUPPLEMENTARY FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2022 (Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-(c) Strategy and Corporate Governance Committee
+- 2 Corporate governance (continued) - (c) Strategy and Corporate Governance Committee